NAMlab/deepCRE_reimplemented/readme.md

 cd shap
 pip install .
 ```

-With that the environment is set up and the DeepCRE framework can be installed.

-### Installation Steps

 To install the DeepCRE framework, clone the repository from GitHub to a directory of your choice: